comstock/CharlieHebdo/README.md

 * List of all of the image files skipped over because they were identified as corrupted via PIL image.open.
 * Delimited list of all of the original filenames \tab new filenames.
 * Shell script that can be used to embed the original filename into the renamed image file name Exif metadata.
-* Shell script that can be used to generate TIFF images from the assorted images file types found in the "deliverable" directories.
-ImageMagick is used to generate the TIFF files.
-This script is best called from [convert\_to\_tiff.py](https://github.com/comstock/CharlieHebdo/blob/master/convert_to_tiff.py) which also deletes the source image used to generate the TIFF, and it generates an error log.
+* [convert\_to\_tiff.py](https://github.com/comstock/CharlieHebdo/blob/master/convert_to_tiff.py) converts non-TIFF images to TIFF format, and also deletes the source image used to generate "deliverable" image.
-* I should fix and test the error logging for each script.
-The QC script would be a good one to experiment with.

 3.
 -----